 Once you’ve figured out which sort of insurance you want to go for, there are a few other things you’ll need to decide.
 First of all, will you need cover abroad?
 More and more people are choosing to propose abroad, in which case it’s a good idea to get it insured before jetting off (heaven forbid you lose the ring before you’re even engaged!)
 If an international proposal isn’t your style, chances are you’ll be going on holiday – or honeymoon – at some point.
 One of the top claims made is for jewellery lost while on holiday – it’s easy for a ring to fall off in the pool or sea, or for you to forget where you left it when you’re in an unfamiliar location.
 Your travel insurance will most likely cover one item of your choice, so if your engagement ring is the most valuable item going on holiday with you then it may be the one to add.
 Otherwise your contents insurance or ring insurance should cover it if you’re away for less than 60 days.
 To make things a little easier, we’ve compared a number of companies’ offerings in a table here*:

 If you’re looking for innovative ways to avoid losing your ring, then there are various things you could do.
 Many people fall into the dangerous trap of taking off a ring to avoid it getting wet (when washing your hands, for example), and then forgetting about it and losing it.
 You could remedy this by putting it in a pocket when in unfamiliar locations, or having a dish by the kitchen sink to put it in when you wash up.
 Chances of scuffing it are increased in gyms so it could be worth taking it off or putting it on a chain around your neck.
-It’s even possible to buy silicone rings, such as these by Enso, which are more suited to an active lifestyle (and not as expensive as a traditional ring.)
-Other options include wearing your ring on a chain instead of on your finger and wearing ring protectors which slide over your ring.
+It’s even possible to buy silicone rings, such as these by Enso, which are more suited to an active lifestyle (and not as expensive as a traditional ring).
 Often though, the easiest and safest thing to do is simply to take it off if you think it’s a little risky and to always put it in the same place so that you remember it better.

 The next thing you’ll want to know is how to go about making a claim.
 If it’s lost or stolen, many insurers will want you to report it to the police within 24 hours and you’ll need to provide them with proof of ownership and either your receipt or an up to date valuation report, whichever is more recent.
 The process will vary between providers but generally it’s the same as usual – make contact ASAP.
 The same goes for making a change; different providers will have different approaches to changes, but the key thing is just to contact them (preferably before buying your cover) to find out how cooperative they are when it comes to changes and if you’ll be charged anything extra.